jptacek/JPtacek.com/src/documents/2014/03/modest-proposal-for-time/index.html.md

 [Coordinated Universal Time (UTC)](http://en.wikipedia.org/wiki/Coordinated_Universal_Time).
 The interesting thing is, from a programming standpoint, we are all moving there.
 If you do multi time zone or country work, you are most likely already saving time as UTC.
 If you aren’t, you soon will be as you move to a cloud infrastructure.
-Amazon Web Services (AWS) and Azure already default to UTC since their server are geographically dispersed.
-They already deal with this, we all need to listen  For example, on my development PCs I have two clocks, one for local time and one for UTC time.
-When I code, I spend more time in
+Amazon Web Services (AWS) and Azure already default to UTC since their servers are geographically dispersed and they need to standardize on tme.
-UTC than my local time zone.
+This is so prevalent, that for me personally, on my development PCs I have two times displayed, one for local time and one for UTC time.
+When I code, I spend more time in UTC than my local time zone.

 It is time for the geeks of the world to lead the charge on this.
 We need to encourage businesses to focus on driving costs